Skip to main content

 Wellness centre at Casuarina campus

 Increased awareness of mental health has seen a rising demand for psychology-related occupations overall, from counsellors all the way to specialist clinical psychologists.
-The career outcomes for psychology degree graduates can vary greatly, from clinical psychology and consumer psychology to forensic psychology and school psychology.
+The career outcomes for psychology degree graduates can vary greatly, from clinical psychology and consumer psychology to forensic psychology, school psychology and developmental psychology.

-Whether or not you pursue a career in psychology, our graduates develop skills that are highly valued across other professions, including critical thinking and problem solving, research and analysis of complex information, plus communication and interpersonal skills.
+Whether or not you pursue a career in psychology, graduates of our undergraduate psychology degree develop skills that are highly valued across other professions, including critical thinking and problem solving, research and analysis of complex information, plus communication and interpersonal skills.
 Knowledge of human interaction and social cues can also give psychology students an edge in social situations, and behavioural psychology comes in handy for overcoming phobias or bad habits, or even managing stress and anxiety.

 Launch into your new world of study with confidence